jordicolomer/table-assignment-problem/README.md

     two persons.
 The distance is computed as the Euclidean distance of t1 and t2 The distance has constant values on the special cases (t1 equals t2,
-    t1 and t2 belong in different rooms, t1 or t2 have no coordinates).
+    t1 and t2 belong to different rooms, t1 or t2 have no coordinates).

     - The algorithm iteratively selects tables until there is no more people